vivaria/edisonrul.ing/docs/source/cards/spiritual-earth-art-kurogane.md

-# SPIRITUAL EARTH ART - KUROGANE
+# Spiritual Earth Art - Kurogane

 *   Tributing a monster is a cost for “Spiritual Earth Art – Kurogane”.
 *   You can Tribute a face-down EARTH monster for the cost of “Spiritual Earth Art – Kurogane”.